 “Set your mind on things above, not on things on the earth.”

 We turn to the second command in the practical section of Colossians.
-We must not only “seek” things above but we are to “think” things above.
+We must not only “seek” things above, but we are to “think” things above.
 We are to put into practice what God affords us by our position in Christ.

 “Set your mind on things above”

 God wants us to love “things above.”
 The Greek emphasizes “things above.”
-“Things above” are the things which are ultimately essential, belonging to God.
+“Things above” are the things that are ultimately essential, belonging to God.
 He wants our desire to orient around them.
 The wings of love soar our hearts toward eternal things.

+God expects us to take responsibility for our thoughts by thinking about our union with Christ.
+An attitude is an orientation to life.
 If we let our thoughts dwell on evil things, they will eventually become part of our attitude toward life.
-An attitude is an orientation to life.
-With a lustful attitude our lives will orient to evil.
+With a lustful attitude, our lives will orient to evil.
 Some modern artists call evil “realism.”
 The Bible calls it sin and depravity (Rom.
 1:24-32).
 That is the attitude God wants us to have regarding evil.